-When you put tires to dirt in Marquette County, Mich., be sure to say “thanks.”
-First thank the native Paleo, Anishnaabe, and Ojibwe people who developed the trail system.
-We acknowledge that this land is originally the indigenous territory of the Obijwe people.
-Their traditional and ancestral land is where we are lucky enough to mountain bike today.
-Next up, we thank the mining industry, whose tailings piles of rubble gave elevation to the area.
-Lastly we say thanks to the fellowship of dedicated mountain bikers, who volunteer to maintain the trails year-round.
-Like the iron ore found in its rocks, this region on the northern edge of the United States is sitting on something far more valuable: a tightknit community working toward preserving its natural resources through mountain biking.
+When you put tires to dirt in Marquette County, Mich., be sure to say “thanks,” first to the native Paleo, Anishnaabe, and Ojibwe people who developed the trail system.
+It's important to acknowledge that this land is originally the indigenous territory of the Obijwe people and that their traditional and ancestral land is where we are lucky enough to mountain bike today.
+Next up, we thank the mining industry, whose tailings piles of rubble gave elevation to the area, and lastly we say thanks to the fellowship of dedicated mountain bikers, who volunteer to maintain the trails year-round.
+Like the iron ore found in its rocks, this region on the northern edge of the United States is sitting on something that’s far more valuable: a tightknit community working toward preserving its natural resources through mountain biking.

 Introducing Debbie Leaf

-It’s here where Debbie Leaf, the daughter of a miner, has chosen to deepen her roots and create opportunities for local kids.
+It’s here where Debbie Leaf, the daughter of a miner, has chosen to deepen her roots and create opportunities for local kids who may not be able to travel the 20 miles to Marquette, the Upper Peninsula’s largest city, to take advantage of what’s there.
 Next May Debbie will launch the first-ever Little Bellas West Marquette County.
 The new chapter will be held at Jackson Mine Park on the western edge of Negaunee.
-Jackson Mine Park was chosen for its central location and easy access off of the 47-mile multi-use, year round Iron Ore Heritage Trail.
-The IOHT connects communities and people to the region’s historic sites and human stories.
+Jackson Mine Park was chosen for its central location and easy access off of the 47-mile multi-use, year round Iron Ore Heritage Trail, which connects communities and people to the region’s historic sites and human stories.